 On the other hand, and unfortunately so, it’s doubtful that you’ll learn much about playing the electric guitar.

-Santana isn’t a natural teacher.
+Santana isn’t a natural music teacher.
 He spends a lot of time telling various stories and rambling instead of demonstrating useful techniques.

 Find out more about Santana MasterClass guitar lessons here: